Politics, Philosophy, International Relations & Environment

 Lorna Lloyd was educated at the London School of Economics.
 While studying there for her PhD she worked as a research assistant to the Labour politician and Nobel Peace Prize winner, Philip Noel-Baker, who was one of the most ardent supporters of the League of Nations.
 Her research grants include several Canadian Faculty Research Awards and a Leverhulme Fellowship.

-A Fellow of the Royal Historical Society, she has been Convenor of the British International Studies Association’s (BISA) Group on Diplomacy; twice chaired the International Law Section of the US-based International Studies Association (ISA); sat on the ISA’s Governing Council and Executive Committee; served for a dozen years on the committee of the British International History Group; and is currently on the committee of Keele University and College Union.
+A Fellow of the Royal Historical Society, she has been Convenor of the British International Studies Association’s (BISA) Group on Diplomacy; twice chaired the International Law Section of the US-based International Studies Association (ISA); sat on the ISA’s Governing Council and Executive Committee; and recently served for a dozen years on the committee of BISA’s British International History Group.
+Currently she is on the Advisory Council of The Institute of Commonwealth Studies (attached to London University’s School of Advanced Study); the Advisory Panel of the Centre for International Studies and Diplomacy of the School of Oriental and African Studies, London University; and the Committee of Keele University and College Union.

 - Global International Organisation